Welcome to today's edition of the Rush 24-7 podcast.

 I'm Roger Hedgecock.

-Coming up with your calls too at 1800-282-2882 on the Rush Limbaugh program right after this.
+Coming up with your calls, too, at 1-800-282-2882 on the Rush Limbaugh program right after this.

-Roger Hedgecock in for Rush Limbaugh on the Rush Limbaugh program here at the Limbaugh Institute.
+Roger Hedgecock, in for Rush Limbaugh on the Rush Limbaugh program here at the Limbaugh Institute.

-Uh we are continuing at 1-800-282-2882.
+We are continuing at 1-800-282-2882.

-And uh Sean Penn has showed up for duty uh at the uh LA International Airport uh to personally guard all of the No, I'm just kidding.
+And Sean Penn has showed up for duty at the L.A.
+International Airport to personally guard all of it.

-Anyway, the uh the California-centric, uh and I apologize up front because it is a California-centric uh uh show out here, uh, and I know we are completely consumed by the whole movie culture.
+Anyway, the California-centric, and I apologize upfront because it is a California-centric show out here.

-He was just pillaried out here.
+He was just pilloried out here.

-It went on for day after day after day after day after day, quoting and requoting and requoting all the anti-Semitic stuff and how to apologize and all kinds of quotes from a reaction and and it became I mean it was a story without end.
+It went on for day after day after day after day after day, quoting and requoting and requoting all the anti-Semitic stuff and how to apologize and all kinds of quotes from a reaction.

 Very little of this got out.

-But there is a strain in the African American community of anti-Semitism that is absolutely as abhorrent and extreme as anything coming out of the Arab world.
+But there is a strain in the African-American community of anti-Semitism that is absolutely as abhorrent and extreme as anything coming out of the Arab world.

-Get your blank out of here.
+And one guy is yelling, I don't understand this bull S. Get your blank out of here.

 You ain't in Israel.

-I'm gonna get your Jewish uh blank.
+I'm going to get your Jewish blank.

-Just just listen to this.
+Just listen to this.

-Go on in there, but you got what you damn wanted.
+You got what you damn wanted.

-You got to Uncle Tom, to go put the cameras on him.
+Now go put the cameras on him.

-Get your Jewish ass.
+Get your Jewish camera.

-I'm afraid for Israel.
+I'm afraid for those.

-I'm a bond.
+I'm a big Zionist.

 Is there anything as virulently anti-Semitic that you have ever heard on the media that compares anywhere near to that?